 Why rent a car?

-Travelers usually rent a car for two occasions – to move from city to city, or from A to B (or between attractions) and this is simple rental, you rent a car and drive between two locations to avoid buses, trains or other public types of transport.
+Travelers usually rent a transport for two occasions – to move from city to city, or from A to B (or between attractions) and this is simple rental, you rent a car and drive between two locations to avoid buses, trains or other public types of transport.
 The second type of rental is when renting car during entire duration of your vacation and use it as you would use your own car back home – move around, go shopping, go between places, etc.

 Renting a car has many advantages and some disadvantages, and we will explore them here.
+Here are some car rental tips for you.

-How to save when renting a car?
+How to save when renting a vehicle?

 Book early.
 As with any other travel booking (flights, hotels), demand for cars would increase and price of rental will go up.
 Booking during last minute or asking for a car once you have already arrived at your destination will make you pay highest price or rent a car that is not suitable for your needs.
-Booking early will also give you time to explore various car rental options.
+Booking early will also give you time to explore various rental options.

 Bring your own car seats.
 If you are travelling with children, bring your own child seats – or buy new ones while abroad if current ones are due for replacement.
-Car rental companies charge about $10 on average per day per car seat, so you can either bring them with you from home or buy new ones in the country of destination.
+Rental companies charge about $10 on average per day per car seat, so you can either bring them with you from home or buy new ones in the country of destination.

 Bring your own GPS navigation.
 Most of the cars in the middle range offer GPS navigation with the car, but lots of models are being rented with GPS as an add-on, so it would be advisable to bring your own GPS or download navigation app on your phone.
 If you will be using your phone then hands-free holder would be a good idea:

 Car insurance.
 If you have a bank (credit) card that offers complimentary insurance when used to book the car online, use this option, but with caution.
-In case of major car accident and massive damage, you will need to cover damages yourself and then submit claim to your card company for reimbursement.
+In case of major traffic incident and massive damage, you will need to cover damages yourself and then submit claim to your card company for reimbursement.
 This might put you in financial problems and will require time to get paid back.

 Freedom of movement – you don’t have to wait for a bus, train, taxi, you can leave and move anytime you want.
 And you can choose which way to go, so you create your own itinerary.
 You might visit some attractions that were not even on your list, but with a car available you might as well do it!

-Saving money – for families and groups of up to four or five people intercity transport or long distance routes can be cheaper if taken by car, plus more freedom to change the route, stop anywhere.
+Saving money – for families and groups of up to four or five people intercity transport or long distance routes can be cheaper if taken by driving, plus more freedom to change the route, stop anywhere.

 Good for emergencies – especially if traveling with kids, you can always use rented car to move quickly when something urgent happens – sick child, bad weather or even to take moody kids to their favourite restaurant.